 Former Undergraduate Courses

 My main passion is cultural evolution.
-I frequently collaborate with Robert Boyd, Professor of Anthropology at UCLA, in research on cultural evolution.
-Our work is mostly theoretical and conceptual.
+I frequently collaborate with Robert Boyd, Professor of Human Origins at Arizona State University, in research on cultural evolution.
 We use methods of analysis of evolution mainly developed by evolutionary biologists to study the processes of cultural evolution.
-The idea is to make models that illuminate the evolutionary properties of human culture and animal social learning, and the processes of gene-culture coevolution.
+The idea is to make models, do experiments, and conduct observational studies that illuminate the evolutionary properties of human culture and animal social learning, and the processes of gene-culture coevolution.
 For an accessible general account of this work in historical perspective click here (pdf file).
 In recent publications we have been using the theoretical models to try to understand some of the main events in human evolution, such as the evolution of the advanced capacity for imitation (and hence cumulative cultural evolution in humans), the origin of language, the origins of tribal and larger scale cooperation, and the origins of agriculture.
 We and our students have conducted experiments and field work aimed at understanding the processes of cultural evolution.
-I teach undergraduates about these things in my course, Evolution of Societies and Cultures.
+I taught undergraduates about these things in my course, Evolution of Societies and Cultures.

-Cultural Evolution Lab: I am the member of an NSF funded research group devoted to the study of cultural evolution in laboratory scale microsocieties.
-My current and former colleagues in this endeavor include Richard McElreath, Mark Lubell, Billy Baum, Brian Paciotti, Tim Waring, Adrian Bell, Vicken Hillis, Katie Demps, Bret Beheim and Matt Zimmerman.
+Cultural Evolution Lab: I am the member of a research group devoted to the study of cultural evolution in laboratory scale microsocieties.
+My current and former colleagues in this endeavor include Richard McElreath, Mark Lubell, Billy Baum, Brian Paciotti, Tim Waring, Adrian Bell, Vicken Hillis, Katie Demps, Bret Beheim, Ryan Baldini and Matt Zefferman.
 Our lab has recently hosted Max Planck Society postdoc Christian Cordes from Germany and Fulbright predoc Pontus Strimling from Sweden.
 My ex student Charles Efferson is collaborating with our lab but conducts his own experiments.
 Our objectives are to pick apart the details of human social learning strategies using tightly controlled experiments and to create laboratory scale microsocieties to scale up from the individual level decision rules to actual microevolution.
 At present we are investigating the evolution of institutions to manage cooperation using the Public Goods game as the cooperation task.